 Network Address Translation (NAT) – Exclusive Introduction

 All public IPv4 addresses must be registered with a Regional Internet Registry (RIR).
 The registered holder of a public Internet address can assign these addresses to a network device.
-There is a maximum of 4.3 billion IPv4 addresses available but with the increase of personal computing and the beginning of the World Wide Web, it soon became clear that 4.3 billion IPv4 addresses would not be enough.
+There is a maximum of 4.3 billion IPv4 addresses available.
+Still, with the increase of personal computing and the beginning of the World Wide Web, it soon became clear that 4.3 billion IPv4 addresses would not be enough.

 IPv4 Private Address Space